-In order to inactivate $C{19}$ -GAs and $C{20}$ -GAs by 2 $\beta$ -hydroxylation, Arabidopsis Col-0 was transformed with AtGA2ox2 and AtGA2ox7 constructs, respectively (see Fig. 1).
+To inactivate C19-GAs and C20-GAs by 2 β -hydroxylation, Arabidopsis Col-0 was transformed with AtGA2ox2 and AtGA2ox7 constructs, respectively (see Fig. 1).
 Their cDNAs were transformed as 5' translational fusions with YFP in constructs containing the promoters listed in the previous section (Table S2).
 AtGA2ox2 has been previously shown by in vitro enzyme assays with bacterial expressed protein to be specific for C19-GAs (Thomas et al., 1999).
-In order to confirm that YFP fusions retained enzyme activity, the activity of N- and C-fusions produced in E. coli was compared with that of AtGA2ox2 against [17-C]GA9 and [17-C]GA4 as substrates.
+To confirm that YFP fusions retained enzyme activity, the activity of N- and C-fusions produced in E. coli was compared with that of AtGA2ox2 against [17-14C]GA9 and [17-14C]GA4 as substrates.
 HPLC analysis of the products demonstrated that both YFP fusion proteins were active with both substrates (Fig. S2).
 Therefore, it was decided to use N-terminal YFP fusions for each of the effector proteins.
-The assumption that the fusion proteins retained enzymatic function is supported by their expression from the CAB promoter, which produced the expected shoot phenotype (see below).
-The specificity of AtGA2ox7 was confirmed by incubating recombinant enzyme with C-labelled substrates: the C20-GAs,

-$GA{12}$ and $GA{24}$ , and the $C{19}$ -GAs, $GA_9$ and $GA_4$ (Fig. S3).
-While both $C{20}$ -GAs were 2 $\beta$ hydroxylated by the enzyme, we could detect no activity against $GA_9$ and $GA_4$ . $GA{12}$ was metabolised by AtGA20x7 to $GA{110}$ (2 $\beta$ -hydroxy $GA{12}$ ), and $GA{24}$ was converted to a product consistent with the previously undescribed 2 $\beta$ -hydroxy $GA{24}$ .
+The assumption that the fusion proteins retained enzymatic function is supported by their expression from the CAB promoter, which produced the expected shoot phenotype (to be described later).
+The specificity of AtGA2ox7 was confirmed by incubating recombinant enzyme with 14C-labelled substrates: the C20-GAs, GA12 and GA24 and the C19-GAs, GA9 and GA4 (Fig. S3).
+While both C{20} -GAs were 2 β -hydroxylated by the enzyme, we could detect no activity against GA9 and GA4, GA12 was metabolised by AtGA20x7 to GA110 (2β-hydroxyGA12), and GA24 was converted to a product consistent with the previously undescribed 2β -hydroxyGA24.

 Three to six homozygous T3 lines with single inserts were selected for each transformed construct and the presence of the transgene was confirmed by PCR.
 The expression domains within the root were confirmed by imaging YFP fluorescence using confocal microscopy (shown for representative lines for each promoter in Fig. S4).
-Root lengths, as well as meristem and final cortical cell lengths (see Fig. S1) were determined in seedlings 7 days after germination and compared with those for Col-0 and the highly GA-deficient gal-3 mutant.
-The data for three representative YFP-AtGA2ox2-expressing lines for each construct are shown in Fig. S5, while the median lines in terms of root length for each AtGA2ox2containing construct are compared in Fig. 3.
+Root lengths, as well as meristem and final cortical cell lengths (see Fig. S1) were determined in seedlings 7 d after germination and compared with those for Col-0 and the highly GA-deficient gal-3 mutant.
+The data for three representative YFP-AtGA2ox2-expressing lines for each construct are shown in Fig. S5, while the median lines in terms of root length for each AtGA2ox2-containing construct are compared in Fig. 3.
 With the exception of CAB, each promoter driving YFP-AtGA2ox2 resulted in a reduction in root length, with SCR having the most severe effect and SHR producing a relatively small reduction.
 SCR, Co2 and GL2, but not the other promoters, reduced meristem size, while SCR and particularly CoR reduced final cell length.
-The equivalent data for the promoter: YFP-AtGA2ox7 lines are presented in Fig. S6 and Fig. 4.
+The equivalent data for the promoter: YFP-AtGA20x7 lines are presented in Fig. S6 and Fig. 4.
 The effect of these constructs on root growth was less severe than for the AtGA2ox2 constructs, but some reduction in root length was obtained with SCR, CoR, Co2 and GL2.
-Significant (p<0.01, LSD) reductions in meristem size compared to Col-0 were found with the SCR, Co2 and GL2 promoters, while SCR, CoR and GL2 also produced shorter cortical cells.
+Significant (P<0.01, LSD) reductions in meristem size compared with Col-0 were found with the SCR, Co2 and GL2 promoters, while SCR, CoR and GL2 also produced shorter cortical cells.

-The effect of the ectopic gene expression on growth of the shoot was assessed at 3 and 6 weeks after sowing on compost.
+The effect of the ectopic gene expression on growth of the shoot was assessed at 3 and 6 wk after sowing on compost.
 Results for the AtGA2ox2 effector are shown in Fig. S7.
 Most severe dwarfism was obtained with the CAB promoter, while some lines transformed with CoR:YFP-GA2ox2 also exhibited substantial dwarfism.
 Mild dwarfism was noted for plants harbouring genes driven by the other promoters, except for SHR:YFP-GA2ox2 plants, which were identical to Col-0.
-In contrast to AtGA2ox2, expression of AtGA2ox7 produced substantial shoot dwarfism regardless of the promoter (Fig. S8).
-In this case, CAB and Co2 were the most effective promoters, with SCR and GL2 intermediate, and CoR and SHR producing milder dwarfism.
+In contrast with AtGA2ox2, expression of AtGA2ox7 produced substantial shoot